 In the first six months of the 2019-20 school year, we reached 1,000 students in six Title 1 school sites in the Franklin-McKinley School District with instrument training, ensembles, homework support and mentoring.

-Since the Covid-19 pandemic closed schools and put the program on hiatus, we’ve continued to work with our students via home learning packets, videos and online events.
-We hope to renew instrument training and ensembles in 2020-21.
+The Covid-19 pandemic closed schools but we continued to work with our students via home learning packets, videos and online events.

-We currently seek an After School Coordinator to support the Progressions after school music program at our school sites in the Franklin-McKinley School District.
+We currently seek a music educator/mentor to join our Progressions after school music program team at Windmill Springs School in the Franklin-McKinley School District.
 Our mission?
 To advocate for equitable music education for all students, and to empower families and communities through music education and performance.

 Progressions Program Overview